-As part of the Water Institute's WaterLeadership training series, the Water Institute, presents, "Create engaging virtual presentations" with special guest, Elise Vist from the UW Writing and Communication Centre.
+As part of the Water Institute's WaterLeadership training series, Nancy Goucher, Knowledge Mobilization Specialist at the Water Institute, presents, "Create engaging virtual presentations."

-In the era of Covid-19, many conferences, workshops, and in-person events have moved online.
-This trend is expected to continue into the future.
+Description: In the current era of Covid-19, many conferences, workshops, and in-person events are now moving online.
 As such, you may be asked to present your research in a virtual format.
 This creates many new challenges that can be difficult to navigate.
 While many presentation skills and best practices apply to both in-person and virtual presentations, expert presenters understand the importance of adjusting their approach to ensure connection with a virtual audience.

 In this webinar, you will learn how to prepare virtual presentations that effectively describe your research in a short amount of time.
 This training session will give you the tools to narrow down the key elements of your research and create a short, engaging message to share with diverse virtual audiences.

-- Create presentations that cater to your intended audience Implement strategies for keeping your audience engaged in a virtual setting
+- Strategies for keeping your audience engaged in a virtual setting

 - Develop a strong hook and avoid jargon

 - Identify your audience worksheet

 - Basic visual design handout

 - Delivering presentations remotely handout